-Our research also shows that nearly 6 million of the people participating in these events have been inspired to do so by the BBC’s much-loved Great British Bake Off, which last year attracted over 13 million viewers during the series finale.
+Our research also shows that nearly 6 million of the people participating in these events have been inspired to do so by the much-loved Great British Bake Off, which in 2016 attracted 13.5 million people per episode.

 The CAF’s Chief Executive John Low is delighted that the show has encouraged so many to raise money for charity simply by doing something that they love;